Bhatapara: Culture

 Bhatapara is known for its mill, the Simaria Ghat Mela, and the religious festivals held during the week-long Ram Naam Saptah.

 Transport

 Bhatapara railway station is on the Howrah-Nagpur-Mumbai line in the South-East Central Railway zone, a major station on the border between Bilaspur and Raipur.
 It is connected by rail to the nearby stations of Hathband, Tilda, Nipania, Dagori, and Bilha.
 Bilaspur City is 57 km away and can also be reached by regular transport.
 Bhatapara is on state highway connecting Nandghat to gidhouri.
-District headquarters (Baloda-bazar) is 21 kilometers away and Raipur is 85 kilometers away.
-Raipur-Bilaspur expressway is just 17 kilometers way.
+District headquarters (Baloda-bazar) is 21 kilometres away and Raipur is 85 kilometres away.
+Raipur-Bilaspur expressway is just 17 kilometres way.
 Buses are available for nearby towns like Bemetara, Baloda-bazaar, Mungeli, Nawagarh, kharora.